Tessil/ordered-map/README.md

 **Note**: The library uses a power of two for the size of its buckets array to take advantage of the [fast modulo](https://en.wikipedia.org/wiki/Modulo_operation#Performance_issues).
 For good performance, it requires the hash table to have a well-distributed hash function.
 If you encounter performance issues check your hash function.

 ### Key features
-- Header-only library, just include [src/](src/) to your include path and you are ready to go.
+- Header-only library, just add the project to your include path and you are ready to go.
 - Values are stored in the same order as the insertion order.
 The library provides a direct access to the underlying structure which stores the values.
 - O(1) average time complexity for lookups with performances similar to `std::unordered_map` but with faster insertions and reduced memory usage.
 - Provide random access iterators and also reverse iterators.